Brand marketing – how to build a strong brand

 - eXperience – how customers rate their dealings with your businesses.
 This could be gathered through metrics like NPS (Net Promoter Score).

 - eXpectation – how customers or prospects anticipate future dealings with your business will be.

 - eXpression – how customers publicise their opinion of your businesses.
-This could be formal through written feedback on review sites or informal through comments to staff.

 What is brand awareness?